Inside: Learn the best chicken breeds that lay brown eggs so you can choose the right chickens for your flock.

 They are a wonderful breed for families with small children since the birds tend to be so calm.
 Our Buffs tend to follow us all over the yard hoping for a few treats.

 They tend to have lots of fluffy feathers and lay eggs well into their later years.
-(We have a 6 and half-year-old Buff that is still laying several eggs a week.)
+(We have a 6-and-a-half-year-old Buff that is still laying several eggs a week.)

 Buff Orpington hens will occasionally go broody but they make excellent mothers.
 While some experts say they aren’t good foragers, if you have some other breeds in your flock that do forage, they will usually “teach” Buffs how to find bugs and treats.